-Participants will receive a stipend equivalent to the provincial hourly minimum wage when they participate in pre-employment services.
+Participants will receive a stipend equivalent to the provincial hourly minimum wagewhen they participate in pre-employment services.
 Minimum wage rates are published by the Ministry of Labour.
-Service providers must negotiate a schedule for completing the required 20 hours of pre-employment service with the participant, based on their needs and as part of the employment service plan.
+Service providers must negotiate a schedule for completing the required 60 hours of pre-employment service with the participant, based on their needs and as part of their employment service plans.
 For example, a young person with Attention Deficit Disorder may need short-duration sessions of a few hours, while other participants might benefit from full-day sessions.
-Participants who have completed a job placement and returned to school can access pre-employment services year-round, during off-school hours.

-Each participant is allowed up to a maximum of 30 hours of pre-employment services, with the stipend equivalent to the current hourly minimum wage.
+Each participant is allowed up to a maximum of 90 hours of pre-employment services, with the stipend equivalent to the current hourly minimum wage.
+Youth participating in job shadowing as part of their pre-employment will receive a stipend up to a maximum of eight (8) hours.
 Not all participants will need the maximum hours of pre-employment services.
-Participants can participate in more than 30 hours of pre-employment, but the additional hours are not covered by the stipend.
+Participants can participate in more than 90 hours, but the additional hours are not covered by the stipend.